nguyen8amk1/My_Own_Philosophy_of_Everything/MY_FRAMEWORKS.md

             -> What i truly want are:
                 + Learn to admit the problem with my decision
-                + Learn to actually decide the thing that good on the whole, not just me (i tend to delay the decision so that i could wait for the timing that beneficial on my part only) -> These thing should become instince .....
+                + Learn to actually decide the thing that good on the whole, not just me (i tend to delay the decision so that i could wait for the timing that beneficial on my part only) -> The reason why i become indecisive -> Selfish TT
+                -> These thing should become instince
+        .....